kimapu/myoodj-alt/README.md

 # myoodj-alt

+# kindly refer to the master branch for details.
-# this is a repository to share code samples for the tutorials
+# this is a repository to share code samples for the tutorials.

 # PLEASE DO NOT OVERWRITE THIS REPO.